minitecnia/can-tools/README.md

 ### SocketCAN userspace utilities and tools

-This repository contains some userspace utilities for Linux CAN subsystem (aka SocketCAN):
+This repository contains some of the can-utils utilities for Linux CAN subsystem (aka SocketCAN):

 #### Basic tools to display, record, generate and replay CAN traffic